Cellular senescence: Role of oncogenes

 BRAFV600E and Ras are two oncogenes implicated in cellular senescence.
 BRAFV600E induces senescence through synthesis and secretion of IGFBP7.
 Ras activates the MAPK cascade which results in increased p53 activation and p16INK4a upregulation.
 The transition to a state of senescence due to oncogene mutations are irreversible and have been termed oncogene-induced senescence (OIS).

 Interestingly, even after oncogenic activation of a tissue, several researchers have identified a senescent phenotype.
 Researchers have identified a senescent phenotype in benign lesions of the skin carrying oncogenic mutations in neurofibroma patients with a defect that specifically causes an increase in Ras.
 This finding has been highly reproducible in benign prostate lesions, in melanocytic lesions of UV-irradiated HGF/SF-transgenic mice, in lymphocytes and in the mammary gland from N-Ras transgenic mice, and in hyperplasias of the pituitary gland of mice with deregulated E2F activity.
 The key to these findings is that genetic manipulations that abrogated the senescence response led to full-blown malignancy in those carcinomas.
 As such, the evidence suggests senescent cells can be associated with pre-malignant stages of the tumor.
 Further, it has been speculated that a senescent phenotype might serve as a promising marker for staging.
 There are two types of senescence in vitro.
-The irreversible senescence which is mediated by INK4a/Rb and p53 pathways and the reversible senescent phenotype which is mediated by p53.
-This suggests that p53 pathway could be effectively harnessed as a therapeutic intervention to trigger senescence and ultimately mitigate tumorigenesis.
+The irreversible senescence, which is mediated by INK4a/Rb and p53 pathways, and the reversible senescent phenotype, which is mediated by p53.
+This suggests that the p53 pathway could be effectively harnessed as a therapeutic intervention to trigger senescence and ultimately mitigate tumorigenesis.

 p53 has been shown to have promising therapeutic relevance in an oncological context.
 In the 2007 Nature paper by Xue et al., RNAi was used to regulate endogenous p53 in a liver carcinoma model.
 Xue et al. utilized a chimaeric liver cancer mouse model and transduced this model with the ras oncogene.
-They took embryonic progenitor cells, transduced those cells with oncogenic ras, along with the tetracycline transactivator (tta) protein to control p53 expression using doxycycline, a tetracycline analog and tetracycline responsive short hairpin RNA (shRNA).
+They took embryonic progenitor cells, transduced those cells with oncogenic ras, along with the tetracycline transactivator (tta) protein to control p53 expression using doxycycline, a tetracycline analog, and tetracycline-responsive short hairpin RNA (shRNA).
 In the absence of Dox, p53 was actively suppressed as the microRNA levels increased, so as Dox was administered, p53 microRNA was turned off to facilitate the expression of p53.
-The liver cancers that expressed Ras showed signs of senescence following p53 reactivation including an increase in senescence associated B-galactosidase protein.
-Even if the expression of p53 was transiently activated or deactivated, senescence via SA B-gal was observed.
+The liver cancers that expressed Ras showed signs of senescence following p53 reactivation, including an increase in senescence-associated β-galactosidase protein.
+Even if the expression of p53 was transiently activated or deactivated, senescence via SA β-gal was observed.
 Xue et al. show that by briefly reactivating p53 in tumors without functional p53 activity, tumor regression is observed.
-The induction of cellular senescence was associated with an increase in inflammatory cytokines as is expected based on the SASP.
-The presence of both senescence and an increase in immune activity is able to regress and limit liver carcinoma growth in this mouse model.
+The induction of cellular senescence was associated with an increase in inflammatory cytokines, as is expected based on the SASP.
+The presence of both senescence and an increase in immune activity can regress and limit liver carcinoma growth in this mouse model.